 REVIEWS

-“A Girl Like Her packs an emotional wallop greater than most other films released this year, documentary or fiction.”
+“A Girl Like Her packs an emotional wallop greater than most other films released this year, documentary or fiction.”—Dan Schindel for Otste, November 18, 2012 (full review here)

 “A Girl Like Her”, a new film by Ann Fessler, visually expresses the trappings of an era unthinkable by the standards of today … with a punishment that far surpassed the crime.
 Scenes in the movie unleashed all too familiar memories.
 That evening I grieved for all the young mothers and yet felt liberated to see that our ordeal had been real, not imagined.”

-–American Adoption Congress DECREE, Summer 2012 – Vol. 29/No.2 “Musings from the Colorado Conference” by Donnie Davis, surrendering mother and President of American Adoption Congress
+–American Adoption Congress DECREE, Summer 2012 – Vol. 29/No.2 “Musings from the Colorado Conference” by Donnie Davis, surrendering mother and former President of American Adoption Congress (not available online)

 “Women recall … in riveting detail … their parents’ reactions, life in the unwed others home and the lifelong emptiness they have felt as a result of losing a child.
 Think times have changed?
 Two words: Rick.
 Santorum.